cathyjf/CapitalisationExperiment/README.md

 Invitations to participate in this study were publicly posted on several popular internet forums of which the authors were members (notably [Smogon][] and [Smash Boards][]).
-After the study having been open for a few weeks, participation dried up, so the study was deemed completed.
+After the study had been open for a few weeks, participation dried up, so the data collection phase of the study was deemed completed.

 ## Analysis and results